Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Regular Updates and Security Audits

 There are two types of audits that a VPN can undergo: privacy audits and security audits.
 Privacy audits inspect if the VPN provider logs user data and information or abides by a no-logs policy.
-Security audits look at how well the provider protects information against hackers and how stable its infrastructure is.
+Security audits look at how well the provider protects information against hackers and the stability of its network infrastructure.

 Independent third-party firms conduct security audits.
-Four of the most known firms are:
+The four most known firms are:

 • Deloitte